 More studies are still necessary, stated the ADA.
-They claim that there is still not enough evidence that supports a daily use of vitamin D for managing the blood sugar levels in people with diabetes.
+They claim that there is still not enough evidence that supports a daily use of vitamin D for managing the blood sugar levels in those with diabetes.

 What is important, however, is to maintain sufficient levels of vitamin D in the system, higher than 20-30 nanograms per milliliter.

 According to a review issued in the World Journal of Diabetes in July 2015, getting sufficient amount of vitamin D might reduce the insulin resistance.

 As a result, vitamin D may be a crucial component in managing type 2.
 Moreover, it might even help prevent the development of this metabolic condition.

 However, it is important to point out that most of this research is focused on epidemiological and observational studies.

-Even though the reports show that there is a strong connection between diabetes and vitamin D, it doesn’t prove that this vitamin is 100% effective for treating the metabolic condition.
+Even though the reports show that there is a strong connection between the condition and vitamin D, it doesn’t prove that this vitamin is 100% effective for treating the metabolic condition.

-Various signs might show you have a vitamin D deficiency.
+Various signs might show people have a vitamin D deficiency.
 Some of them are: